 Homemade Peanut Butter Cups are even better than Reese’s!
 Creamy peanut butter filling with a rich chocolate coating.

-I’m a huge chocolate peanut butter fan!
-It’s my favorite combo, as you can see from the many peanut butter chocolate treats on my site, like chocolate peanut butter muffins and chocolate peanut butter pie.
+I’m a huge chocolate peanut butter fan.
+It’s my favorite combo!
+You can tell from all the chocolate peanut butter treats on my site, like chocolate peanut butter muffins and chocolate peanut butter pie.
 My kids know that after trick-or-treating, they have to share at least one of their Reese’s with me.
-But as a lifelong fan, let me tell you—homemade is even better than anything you can get on the shelves!
+But as a lifelong fan, I’m telling you, homemade is even better than anything you can get on the shelves.

-When you make your own, you can pick the chocolate, tweak the peanut butter-to-chocolate mix, and add a bit of sea salt or a drizzle of white chocolate.
+When you make your own, you get to pick the chocolate, adjust the peanut butter-to-chocolate ratio, and add a sprinkle of sea salt or a drizzle of white chocolate.

-My kids are obsessed with these!
+My kids are obsessed with these.
 They even brag to their friends, “Guess what?
 My mom makes Reese’s that are even better!”
-Haha, so cute!
+So cute!

-• Light Brown Sugar: Pack the sugar to get the right amount.
-Make sure to use fresh, soft sugar.
+- Light Brown Sugar: Pack the sugar to get the right amount.

 Variations